 The final enclosure has an elevated viewing platform and this affords an excellent view across the area, with a bird's-eye view of the large pond contained within the enclosure.
 It's an ideal photo opportunity.

-To come on a walk, contact the office.
+To come on a walk, contact the office or book online.